 The use of chiropractic or osteopathic manipulation has remained stable through the years.

-Over 19.4 million adults and 1.9 million children have sought for chiropractic help at one point in their lives, according to the National Health Interview Survey, National Center for Health Statistics (NCHS).
+Over 19.4 million adults and 1.9 million children have sought chiropractic help at one point in their lives, according to the National Health Interview Survey, National Center for Health Statistics (NCHS).

 Can patients find you when they search online?

 Patients are increasingly going online to find you.